Trinny & Shabir Live: Sleep

 During the first three hours of sleep, your body produces human growth hormone from the pituitary gland.
 This hormone is vital for maintenance of youthful and radiant skin because it is involved in the repair of the damages caused to skin on a daily basis whether from external or internal sources.
 The middle two hours of sleep is when melatonin levels increase.
 Melatonin is a hormone that is involved in the circadian rhythm which is the pattern of sleep/wake-up but it also is a powerful antioxidant working to remove any free radicals that arise from the all the reparative processes that are undergoing whilst we are sleeping.
 During the final two or three hours, levels of cortisol drop, muscles relax giving skin its deepest recovery time.

 Waking up after three or four hours of sleep is a common problem, especially during menopause.
 Don’t just lie there trying to force yourself back to sleep, instead try some chamomile tea or caffeine-free green tea as this has l-theanine, which help relax the body and mind.
 Cherry Night by Viridian is also worth looking into as cherries are rich in melatonin and magnesium, which are particularly good for people who battle with restless sleep.
 You have to use it on a daily basis to reap the benefits.

 Cortisol (stress hormone) levels should also be looked at as it blocks the release of your serotonin, which balances your mood and aids sleep.
 Sleep Tight by Natures Aid contains Magnolia, which helps to rebalance your cortisol levels, as well as Passionflower and Hops which act as natural sedatives.
-Eclectic Kids Sleep Support offers a natural remedy for children from the age of 12 months and above.

 What about taking melatonin supplements?